Children in need of assistance now

 Grisha Yakunin

-Grisha’s parents Lyudmila and Michael met during their freshman year in college in St Petersburg, and got married in the senior year.
-The same year, in 1995, their son Grisha was born.
+Grisha's parents Lyudmila and Michael met during their freshman year in college in St Petersburg, Russia and got married during their senior year.
+The same year, 1995, their son Grisha was born.
 After graduation, Michael was drafted and for two years he served in the military.
 He was stationed in Dauria, by Russian-Chinese border, and his family stayed in the Caucasus where Lyudmila is from.
 When his military service was over, the young family was not able to return to St Petersburg due to economic crisis of 1998.
 For the next four years, they stayed in the Caucasus.

 News